We welcome all qualified divers.

 We offer a try dive session so you can see whether you like scuba diving before you join the club.
 Scuba diving training with Kelvin Divers consists of a swim test, a series of pool training sessions and lectures and a theory test at Western Baths on Wednesday evenings followed by practical training in open water, usually in Loch Long and Loch Fyne.

-You don’t need your own diving kit as the club has a selection of diving equipment for use for free throughout your training and for a small hire fee if you wish to continue to use club equipment after you have qualified.
-A lot of people, however, do prefer to buy their own mask and snorkel after a few pool sessions rather than use the club equipment.
-The only additional cost during training is the cost to fill your air tanks during open water training (approx £3 per fill), the use of air during pool training is free.
+You don’t need your own diving kit as the club has a selection of diving equipment for use for free throughout your pool training (a lot of people, however, do prefer to buy their own mask after a few pool sessions).
+Once in open water there is an annual charge of £25 for unlimited use of club gear.
+The only additional cost during training is the cost to fill your air tanks during open water training (approx £5 per fill), the use of air during pool training is free.

 Unlike learning to dive through a professional company there is no tuition fee for learning to dive as the club works on a voluntary basis.
 To start training you have to be a member of both the Club and ScotSAC.
 For more details on pricing please see the Join page.

 Training is conducted 1 to 1 and can take between 3 to 12 months depending on individual and instructor’s availability.
-There may be a waiting list for training, please contact us to find out more.
+There is currently a waiting list for training but please contact us if you would like more information.